Chaindoc

 Connect executed contracts to payment milestones with blockchain-verified proof of work and real-time transaction tracking.

 In fast-moving distributed teams, access sprawl happens by default.
 New team members get broad permissions for convenience.
 Contractors retain access after project completion.
 Permissions are never reviewed.
-The result is a state where sensitive contracts, invoices, and project budgets are accessible to people who have no legitimate need to see them.
+The result: sensitive contracts, invoices, and project budgets are accessible to people who have no legitimate need to see them.

 A structured permission architecture assigns tiers such as Owner, Admin, Member, and Viewer, each with defined capabilities for viewing, editing, signing, and sharing documents.
 Automated systems make role updates instantaneous — when an employee joins, changes role, or leaves, permissions adjust in real time.